Unresectable Stage III, Stage IV, and Recurrent Melanoma Treatment

 - In January 2014, the FDA granted accelerated approval to dabrafenib and trametinib in combination to treat patients with unresectable or metastatic melanomas who carry the BRAF V600E or V600K mutation as detected by an FDA-approved test.
 Accelerated approval was granted on the basis of objective response rates from an open-label phase II trial that randomly assigned 162 patients with unresectable or metastatic melanoma with the BRAF V600E or V600K mutation in a 1:1:1 ratio to receive dabrafenib alone (150 mg twice a day) or with trametinib (at a dose of either 1 mg or 2 mg twice a day).
 Patients who had disease progression on dabrafenib monotherapy could cross over to receive the combination of dabrafenib 150 mg plus trametinib 2 mg twice a day.
-Patients may have received one prior therapy other than a BRAF or MEK inhibitor.[Level of evidence: 1iiDiv].
+Patients were allowed to have received one previous therapy other than a BRAF or MEK inhibitor.[Level of evidence: 1iiDiv].

 - Patients treated with the combination had a response rate of 76%, with an average duration of 10.5 months.
 Patients treated with dabrafenib alone had a response rate of 54%, with an average duration of 5.6 months.